wp-plugins/livesupporti/readme.txt

 == Screenshots ==

+1. Color customization.
-1. Live support chat on your website.
+2. Live support chat on your website.
-2. Settings in WordPress.
+3. Settings in WordPress.
-3. Agent's panel.
+4. Agent's panel.

 == Changelog ==